 The FAB Classification was developed in the early 1980s by a group of physicians with expertise in diagnosing MDS.
 These experts were from France (F), America (A), and Great Britain (B); the central criterion for classification in the FAB system was the percentage of blast cells in the bone marrow.
-The FAB classification recognized five MDS subtypes:
+The FAB classification recognised five MDS subtypes:

-- Refractory anemia (RA) - Refractory anemia with ringed sideroblasts (RARS) - Refractory anemia with excess blasts (RAEB) - Refractory anemia with excess blasts in transformation (RAEB-t) - Chronic myelomonocytic leukemia (CMML)
+- Refractory anaemia (RA) - Refractory anaemia with ringed sideroblasts (RARS) - Refractory anaemia with excess blasts (RAEB) - · Refractory anaemia with excess blasts in transformation (RAEB-t) - · Chronic myelomonocytic leukaemia (CMML)